linyingyang/linyingyang.github.io/_pages/index.md

 ---

 Hello!
-I’m Linying Yang, a third‑year PhD candidate in the [Department of Statistics at the University of Oxford](https://www.stats.ox.ac.uk/), supervised by [Professor Robin Evans](https://rje42.github.io/).
-I also receive advisory guidance from Professor Chris Holmes.
+I’m Linying Yang, a third‑year PhD candidate in the [Department of Statistics at the University of Oxford](https://www.stats.ox.ac.uk/), supervised by [Professor Robin Evans](https://rje42.github.io/), with additional advisory support from Professor Chris Holmes.

 My research focuses on causal inference, with particular interests in distribution shifts, data fusion, and data simulation with generative models.
 I aim to develop methods with formal statistical guarantees and demonstrate their usefulness in real‑world applications.